brainstormforce/wp-spectra/README.md

 ## Changelog ##

 ### 1.23.0 ###
-* Fix: Inline notice and review schema block UI broken if gutenberg plugin is activated.
+* Fix: Inline Notice and Review Schema block UI broken if Gutenberg plugin is activated.

 ### 1.22.3 ###
 * Improvement: Advanced Column - Added two more shapes dividers for top and bottom.